triblondon/trib.tv/src/pages/posts/2025/wordpress-to-astro.md

 ---
 ```

 One of these is defined and used by Astro itself, the [`layout`](https://docs.astro.build/en/guides/markdown-content/#frontmatter-layout-property) property.
 The rest is just whatever I decide I want in the metadata of my posts.
-Astro uses `layout` to load a `.astro` layout file and put the rendered markdown into the [slot](https://docs.astro.build/en/basics/layouts/#markdown-layouts).
+Astro uses the value of the `layout` property to load a `.astro` layout file and put the rendered markdown into the [`<slot>`](https://docs.astro.build/en/basics/layouts/#markdown-layouts) in the layout.

 #### Layout inheritance and templating

-When a markdown post is rendered, Astro finds the correct layout, and exposes the post's content and frontmatter metadata to the layout in a way very similar to what you'd expect of a React component.
+When Astro renders a markdown post using a layout, it exposes the post's content and frontmatter metadata to the layout in a way very similar to what you'd expect of a React component.

 ```astro
 ---